 Here is a helpful table showing uncontrolled and controlled elements in trading:

-When price moves in a strong manner, we can only see it after it happens.
-It’s almost impossible to get a heads-up before a major move occurs and our position will always be exposed to such rough events at any given time.
-Once we are in a trade, while price moves, we cannot really do anything as it happens.
+When the price moves in a strong manner, we can only see it after it happens.
+It’s almost impossible to get a heads-up before a major move occurs, and our position will always be exposed to such rough events at any given time.
+Once we are in a trade, while the price moves, we cannot really do anything as it happens.

 The same thing goes for unexpected news events that affect our positions.
-We can never know when they’re about to erupt, and to which direction they’ll move the market in.
+We can never know when they’re about to erupt and in which direction they’ll move the market in.

 Setting trade targets does not guarantee prices will reach it before they reach your stop loss.
 We have no control over what path the market takes.
 If you’re aiming for a specific RRR, it’s not guaranteed you will get it as expected.

 Always acknowledge that there are more aspects that you’re not aware of that will affect your trading and expose your position to risk.
 Eventually, you will be able to spot new blindspots as they begin to form, but you might lack the proper training to deal with them.
 In this case, just acknowledge that these events can pop out of the blue and surprise you.

 Your psychological readiness for the day, the week, or for specific events can hit you by surprise.
 After all, we’re human, and as such, we’re emotional creatures.

 Trading usually requires a high level of focus, commonly referred to as being in the zone.
 But there is a world out there that keeps turning regardless of whether we’re in it or not.
 Kids, parents, spouses, friends, neighbors, bosses, weather, traffic, etc., anything can suddenly interact with you and distract you from trading.